Smudged Fingerprints: A Systematic Evaluation of the Robustness of AI Image Fingerprints

 \section{Removal ASR vs Forgery ASR}

-Here in Figure~\ref{fig:corr_removal_vs_forgery} we report the relationship between removal-attack ASR and forgery-attack ASR for each gradient-based attack type separately, rather than aggregating them using the best white-box ASR as done in the main text (i.e. Figure~\ref{fig:corr_removal_vs_forgery_wbest_vs_b1}).
+In Figure~\ref{fig:corr_removal_vs_forgery} we report the relationship between removal ASR and forgery ASR for each gradient-based attack type separately, rather than aggregating them using the best white-box ASR as done in the main text (Figure~\ref{fig:corr_removal_vs_forgery_wbest_vs_b1}).
 Specifically, we present results for W1, W2, and W3 individually.
 Note that certain attack types are only applicable to specific fingerprinting methods (e.g., W1 requires differentiability and is therefore only compatible with MFD methods such as Giudice21, Corvi23-R, Corvi23-S, Qian20, and Wang20).
-Importantly, the strong positive correlation between removal and forgery ASR persists for each attack type considered independently, reinforcing the robustness of the trend reported in the main paper.
+Importantly, the strong positive correlation between removal and forgery ASR persists for each independent attack type, reinforcing the trend reported in the main text.